wireless-road/detector/README.md

 ```
 This tells us the test setup and results.
 While the test is working it will
-display a series of '.'.
+display a series of '.' characters.
 The output tells us that 221 frames were captured.
 That
-they were copied to the tensorflow and encoder worker threads for an averable of about
+they were copied to the tensorflow and encoder worker threads for an average of
-1ms each.
+~1ms each.
 The tensorflow thread took, on average ~75ms to scale the input image and
 ~181ms to run an inference.
+The tensorflow thread processed 31 frames for 10 seconds so
+the tensorflow thread can handle about 3.1 frames per second.
+Also, The encoder, on average,
-They encoder, on average, took about 7.9ms to encode an
+took about 7.9ms to encode an image.
-image.

-Of special interest, you can run the 'top -H -p 1631' command in a separate terminal window
+Of special interest, is the 'top -H -p 1631' command which is printed just under the 'Test Setup'
-on your rpi3b+ to see what threads are created and how much of the CPU they are
+section.
+You can run this command in a seperate terminal window on your rpi3b+ to see what
+threads are created and how much of the CPU they are consuming.
+The program prints out this
-consuming.
-The program prints out this command for each run for convenience.
+command for each run for convenience.

 ### Discussion